gesmith/consulting-project-estimator/README.md

 # Corral

-Corral is an cross-platform desktop app using web technologies, using [Ember](http://emberjs.com/) and [Electron](http://electron.atom.io/)
+Corral is a cross-platform desktop app using web technologies, using [Ember](http://emberjs.com/) and [Electron](http://electron.atom.io/)

 ## Prerequisites